jongmyeongbak/java-beginning/README.md

-# java-beginning (jm-onboarding KDT)
+# java-beginning (JM-onboarding KDT)
-Each branch has each a java-project.
+Each branch has a java-project.
 Kind of monorepo strategy is applied.